green-dino/pdq/themes/anake/content/_index.md

 In the process of setting goals and making decisions, it is essential to prepare and thoroughly assess the potential consequences of these choices.
 This comprehensive examination should encompass both short-term and long-term outcomes, with the ultimate aim of avoiding unintended negative repercussions.
 Effective leaders understand the importance of due diligence in decision-making, which involves minimizing risks while maximizing benefits.

 These experiences provided invaluable insights into the dynamics of an organization, shedding light on the intricate web of relationships and the multifaceted nature of behaviors within it.
 They underscored how impactful the actions of leadership can be, as these actions profoundly convey the values of the organization and, by extension, impact the broader community.
-Maybe delete

 # Dynamic Goal Development